alialib/alia/docs/flow-basics.md

 <div id="expanded-greeting"></div>
 </div>

-This time, the source code is annotated with the nodes that alia is keeping track of.
+Now alia also introduces itself.
+And this time, the source code is annotated with the nodes that alia is keeping track of.
 Behind the scenes, alia maintains a data graph that looks like this:

 ![flow](data-graph.svg)